-Leading with impact in sport, recreation and leisure organisations can be daunting.
-The Executive Master of Sport Business is designed to provide the relevant and context-specific information and tools you'll need to make those tough calls and inspire your employees to strive for greatness in your chosen area of sport.
+Leading with impact in sport, recreation and leisure organisations provides challenges that require a specialised set of skills.
+The Executive Master of Sport Business is designed to provide the relevant and context-specific information and tools you'll need to overcome these challenges and inspire your employees to strive for greatness in your chosen area of sport.

-If you're passionate about sport and the wider impact it has on the world, through your ability to connect and inspire people, get ready to hone your skills from academics who, just like you, wish to pursue innovation both on and off the field.
-In order to effect positive change, you'll learn the intricacies of forming and maintaining strong and impactful relationships with clubs and member associations, sponsors, broadcasters, governments, athletes, coaches, and members.
+If you're passionate about sport and the wider impact it has on the world, get ready to hone your skills under the guidance of academics who, just like you, wish to pursue innovation both on and off the field.
+In order to effect positive change, you'll learn the intricacies of forming and maintaining strong and impactful relationships with clubs and member associations, sponsors, broadcasters, governments, athletes, coaches and members.